David Norris (politician): Entry

 In March 2011, Norris announced his intention to run in the 2011 Irish presidential election.
 Facebook support for a presidential bid drew comparisons with Barack Obama's campaign for the American presidency.
-Norris topped multiple opinion polls as the person most Irish people would like to see as their next president (with the caveat that these polls have been taken before all candidates have declared).
+Norris topped multiple opinion polls as the person most Irish people would like to see as their next president (with the caveat that these polls were taken before all candidates have declared).
 Internal research by Fine Gael also placed Norris ahead of all other potential candidates.

 On 14 March 2011, Norris launched his campaign to secure a nomination.
 On 9 May 2011, he was nominated by Fingal County Council.
 By the end of that month, he had secured the support of 6 TDs.
 Fine Gael ordered its councillors to block Norris's nomination.
 In late May, controversial comments Norris allegedly made in 2002 were raised on a talk radio show.
 Norris called this an attempt to "sabotage" his campaign.
 He said the quotes had been taken out of context.

 Norris's candidacy was endorsed by British actor and writer Stephen Fry, who said Ireland "couldn't have a more intelligent passionate and knowledgeable witty or committed President".

 In late July, it was revealed that Norris had written a letter in 1997 to an Israeli court asking clemency for his former partner Ezra Nawi, who had been convicted of the statutory rape of a 15-year-old Palestinian boy but was awaiting sentencing.
 Norris's letter, written on parliamentary notepaper, said that Nawi had been lured into a "carefully prepared trap" and had unwisely pleaded guilty to the charges.
 The story was publicised by a pro-Israel blogger John Connolly.
 Connolly stated that he had received a tip from "someone in the trade union movement".
 A number of people resigned from Norris's campaign team.
 While Norris himself said he remained committed to his campaign, he admitted that it was now "in serious trouble".
 It was claimed by some that these allegations, complete with Norris's subsequent defence of his comments on pederasty in ancient Greece would seriously damage his chances of securing a nomination.
 Norris refuted this, saying he still expected to receive a nomination, and the controversy did not affect his poll standings.